Francis Browne: Aboard the Titanic

 Browne's photograph of the Titanic's first class dining saloon.
 For a later newspaper publication, the black splotch in the middle would be removed and a figure would be added to the table on the right.

 In April 1912 he received a present from his uncle: a ticket for the maiden voyage of from Southampton, England, to Queenstown, Ireland, via Cherbourg, France.
 He travelled to Southampton via Liverpool and London, boarding the Titanic on the afternoon of 10 April 1912.
 He was booked in cabin no. A-37 on the Promenade Deck.
 Browne took dozens of photographs of life aboard Titanic on that day and the next morning; he shot pictures of the gymnasium, the Marconi room, the first-class dining saloon, his own cabin, and of passengers enjoying walks on the Promenade and Boat decks.
 He captured the last known images of many crew and passengers, including captain Edward J. Smith, gymnasium manager T. W. McCawley, engineer William Parr, Major Archibald Butt, writer Jacques Futrelle and numerous third-class passengers whose names are unknown.

 During his voyage on the Titanic, Browne was befriended by an American millionaire couple who were seated at his table in the liner's first-class dining saloon.
 They offered to pay his way to New York and back in return for Browne spending the voyage to New York in their company.
 Browne telegraphed his superior, requesting permission, but the reply was an unambiguous "GET OFF THAT SHIP – PROVINCIAL".

 Browne disembarked the Titanic when she docked in Queenstown on 11 April and returned to Dublin to continue his theological studies.
 When the news of the ship's sinking reached him, he realised that his photos would be of great interest, and he negotiated their sale to various newspapers and news cartels.
 They appeared in publications around the world.
 The Eastman Kodak company subsequently gave him free film for life and Browne often contributed to The Kodak Magazine.
-It is unknown what type of camera Browne used to shoot the famous photos aboard Titanic, nor is it clear if the negatives are of the photographs Browne took on the ship.
+It is unknown what type of camera Browne used to shoot the famous photos aboard Titanic, nor is it clear where the negatives are of the photographs Browne took on the ship.